Virtual Environments for GIS: A Step-by-Step Guide for QGIS and PyQGIS

 - Print

-os.environ.get("QGIS_PREFIX_PATH")to verify it points to the QGIS root (e.g.,/Applications/QGIS.app/Contents/MacOSorC:\Program Files\QGIS 3.xx\apps\qgis). - On Linux, ensure the user has read access to
+os.environ.get("QGIS_PREFIX_PATH")to verify it points to the QGIS prefix (e.g.,/Applications/QGIS.app/Contents/MacOSorC:\OSGeo4W\apps\qgis-ltr). - On Linux, ensure the user has read access to

 /usr/share/qgisor/opt/qgis/share/qgis. - Check that the